KIPAC/BootCamp/docs/summer-2020/0623_Setup.md

    - terminal or terminal emulator program

-   - graphics handler
+   - graphics handler such as XQuartz or Cygwin

+- Download or clone this project repository to your personal computer

+    - Click on the "Clone or download" button on this page [https://github.com/KIPAC/BootCamp]

+    - If you are familiar with git you can clone the repository, otherwise select "Download zip".
+You will want to unpack the zip fill into a place you can find it again easily.

 ### Activities and demos

-Running a jupyter notebook locally on your computer
+- Running a jupyter notebook locally on your computer

-Running a jupyter notebook on an existing remote server
+- Running a jupyter notebook on an existing remote server

-Running a terminal window and connecting to a remote computer
+- Running a terminal window and connecting to a remote computer

-Starting a jupyter server remotely and connecting to it
+- Starting a jupyter server remotely and connecting to it

+- Time permitting, start covering basics of python